 Everyone feels that they have become poor from 8 November 2016 night to present.
 Only people who are familiar with wallets like Paytm, Airtel Money .etc. doing wallet transactions is surviving these situations.
 Indian prime Minister Narendra Modi has encouraged online card payments, wallet transactions using cashless online transactions.
 Using plastic money such as debit cards, credit cards is recommended by banks.
 In metro cities people who are familiar with these activities are able to do it.

-Up to Fifty Thousand rupees can be withdrawn from ATM counter based on cash availability in a single day or week.
-From 20-2-2017, Rs.50,000 can be withdrawn per week from ATM’s and there is no change in weekly limit which is still Rs.24,000.
+Up to Fifty Thousand rupees can be withdrawn from ATM counter based on cash availability in a single day.
+From 13-3-2017, there are no ATM limits or weekly limits on savings bank accounts.
 Weekly limit of withdrawal including Bank account direct withdrawal from bank account and ATM transactions is not applicable.
 There will be daily ATM or Card payment limit of Rs.50,000 applicable as before.

 Cash Withdrawal Limits from Savings Account

 Current Account Cash Withdrawal Limit